 Let's take a closer look at each of these options.

-One of a driver’s ed instructor’s main duties is to keep an experienced set of eyes on the road alongside the student driver.
+Driving instructors have a duty to keep an experienced set of eyes on the road alongside the student driver.
 Students rely on an instructor's expertise to learn how to drive safely.
 A professional instructor is also trained to intervene during an emergency.
-If the instructor fails to take reasonable steps to prevent an accident, you may bring a claim against him or her -- usually this will trigger the instructor’s business insurance coverage.
-This claim would also follow a negligence theory because it would allege that the instructor did not act in a reasonably safe manner, by failing to properly intervene, for example.
+Instructors who fail to take reasonable steps to prevent an accident may be on the hook for damages their students cause.

 Improper Maintenance of Vehicles.
-If a driving school sends students out on the road in cars that have faulty equipment -- for example, malfunctioning headlights, bald tires, or improperly maintained brakes -- and this faulty equipment causes a car accident, you may bring a claim against the driving school for its negligence in properly maintaining its vehicles.
+If a driving school sends students out on the road in cars that have faulty equipment—for example, malfunctioning headlights, bald tires, or improperly maintained brakes—and this faulty equipment causes a car accident, you can bring a claim against the driving school for its negligence in properly maintaining its vehicles.